akash-akpr/BehindTheScene/README.md

 # behindTheScene
  Welcome to behindTheScene!
-This is an innovative, collaborative, imaginative, creative, and any-other-adjective-people-like-to-hear coding project!
+This is a program to help show more information about netflix titles as viewers watch them.